emalherbi-zz/dotfiles-linux/README.md

 ### Linux

+#### E-mail

-After installation, you can configure the receiving of emails when you connect to the computer.
+After installation, configurate to receiving emails when your PC start.

 1. Edit file "linux/email-send-pc-start.sh", and change the email.